-Although SATG has a reduced lithology dependency, the effect from lithology, especially shales, still needs correction.
-In the case study area, the SATG measurement is underestimating the gas saturation due to the high value of SATG shales.
-This effect is easily corrected by a linear relationship between SATG and volume of shales (V{sh}) across the target interval (McIlroy et al., 2015), as shown in Fig. 7.
+Although SATG has a reduced lithology dependency, the effect from lithology, especially shales, still need correction.
+In the case study area, the SATG measurement is underestimating the gas saturation due to high value of SATG shales.
+This effect is easily corrected by a linear relationship between SATG and Vsh across target interval (McIlroy et al, 2015) as shown in Figure 7.